Skip to main content

 Alongside working with your healthcare professional on a treatment plan, there are several lifestyle and self-care strategies that may help alleviate symptoms:

-Moisturise regularly: Keeping the skin well hydrated is essential.
+Moisturiseregularly: Keeping the skin well hydrated is essential.
 Use fragrance-free, hypoallergenic moisturisers and creams for eczema to prevent dryness and itching.
 Bathing and washing with a moisturising emollient instead of soap or shower gel is also very important, and if under control, the daily use of a moisturiser and gentle cleanser.

 Choose skin-friendly products: Opt for gentle skincare products which support the skin’s natural barrier.
 Avoid chemicals and fragrances which can irritate sensitive skin.